-Trump increasingly weary of staffers’ stall tactics
+‘To hell with it’: Trump increasingly weary of staff advice

+This president has never been one to stick to a script, but last week's abandoned speech illustrates a new phase.
+Donald Trump is increasingly at odds with his staff — and growing wise to their tactics.

-WASHINGTON (AP) — The speech was written.
+WASHINGTON — The speech was written.
 A cast of relatable Americans with emotional stories was standing by to reinforce the message.
 But President Donald Trump was in no mood to play along.

-“The hell with it,” Trump said, recounting the scene with his aides to a West Virginia crowd last week, Trump tossed the staff-prepared remarks on tax cuts in the air and ducked as the paper fluttered to the floor.
-“I said, ‘This is boring, come on.’
-Tell it like it is.”
+“The hell with it,” Trump said, recounting the scene with his aides to a West Virginia crowd last week.
+Trump tossed the staff-prepared remarks on tax cuts in the air and ducked as the paper fluttered to the floor.
+“I said, ‘This is boring, come on.
+Tell it like it is.’ “

 This president has never been one to stick to a script, but that abandoned speech illustrates a new phase in Trump’s presidency.
 He is increasingly at odds with his staff — and growing wise to their tactics.